Comeng (train): Door upgrades

-Comeng trains still require passengers to manually open saloon doors to enter and exit the trains.
+Comeng trains require passengers to manually open saloon doors to enter and exit the trains.
 Pneumatic air pressure keeps the doors closed whilst the trains are in motion, and is released by the driver when the carriages stop at station platforms.
 Prior to 2014, the doors were fitted with large "door knob" style handles.
 These made it relatively easy for unruly passengers to force the doors open, including while the train was in motion.
 All carriages were retrofitted with a new flat slim handle designed to make doors more difficult to force open.
 This followed an incident at Watergardens railway station where teenagers forced open a door on a moving train and one jumped out, injuring himself.
 Alan Osbourne, then director of Transport Safety Victoria (TSV), informed Metro that the Comeng trains would be taken out of service if their doors were not made impossible to force open by 2017.